three cheese pepper spread

 The basic frittata recipe consists of eggs, onions, potatoes and olive oil.
 These can be jazzed up according to whatever else you have in the cupboard or fridge.
 Leftover boiled potatoes are perfect for this recipe.
 This is a super speedy and yummy supper.

-For one large frying-pan size frittata:
+For one large skillet of frittata:

 6 large organic eggs, well-beaten and seasoned with sea salt and freshly ground pepper

 a few glugs of olive oil (approx 2 tbsp)

 approx 2 sweet potatoes, boiled, and sliced (peeled if desired) to 1/2 cm or so

 1 large Spanish or other mild onion (or two red onions), peeled and finely diced